canonical/operator/README.md

   leader_scene.context.state.leader = leader

   out = scenario.play(leader_scene)
-  if leader:
-    assert out.context_out.state.status.unit == ('active', 'I rule')
-  else:
-    assert out.context_out.state.status.unit == ('active', 'I follow')
+  expected_status = ('active', 'I rule') if leader else ('active', 'I follow') assert out.context_out.state.status.unit == expected_status
 ```

-By defining the right state we can programmatically define what answers will the charm get to all the questions it can ask to the juju model: am I leader?
+By defining the right state we can programmatically define what answers will the charm get to all the questions it can ask the juju model: am I leader?
 What are my relations?
 What is the remote unit I'm talking to? etc...

 An example involving relations: